Eric Niquette UI, UX, Accessibility

 The original utility class method

-Early on, the most popular method of clearing floats was to rely a utility class, often simply named "clear."
-This class had the property of clear: both
+In the early days, the most common way to clear floats was to use a utility class, often simply named "clear."
+This class had the property of clear: both and was typically styled as a block-level element.
+Initially, the display mode of table was preferred as it offered the most compatibility.

 div.clear { clear: both; display: table; }